luxtorpeda-dev/luxtorpeda/CONTRIBUTING.md

 luxtorpeda-dev consists of two main parts which are also respositories:

 * [luxtorpeda](https://github.com/luxtorpeda-dev/luxtorpeda) - The client that runs on your machine that downloads the engines, provides you with options on what engine to pick from, and launches the engine inside the steam environment.
+This is built using the rust language.
 * [packages](https://github.com/luxtorpeda-dev/packages) - Build scripts for all the engines that luxtorpeda-dev supports and the support to trigger builds of those engines.
+This is built primarily with bash scripts.

 If you were interested in creating or updating a package, there is documentation related to that [here](https://github.com/luxtorpeda-dev/packages/tree/master/docs).